-To claim hazard pay, bargaining unit members performing this work must submit a Hazard Pay Worksheet (Form 2).
+To claim hazard pay, bargaining unit members performing this work must indicate Hazard Pay on their timesheet and submit a Hazard Pay Worksheet (Form 2).
+Time actually worked under Hazard Pay activities is recorded on the Hazard Pay Worksheet, not 4-hour increments.
+Payroll will determine the 4-hour increments.